MooersLab/cryosolution-generation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Excel workbook to compute cryosolutions for the cryopreservation of protein crystals
+# Excel workbook to compute recipes for a series of cryosolutions for the cryopreservation of protein crystals

 ## Purpose:
 Remove the stress and hassle of computing the recipes for a series of cryo solutions with increasing concentration of a cryo-agent.